-The Center for Sustainability and the Environment is an interdisciplinary center supporting Merrimack’s environmental curriculum and focused on hands-on environmental scholarship and learning, innovation, supporting interdisciplinary dialogue on sustainability and environmental issues, and reciprocal community partnerships.
+The Center for Sustainability and the Environment is an interdisciplinary center that fosters dialogue and supports solutions to local and regional sustainability and environmental issues.
+The Center supports Merrimack’s environmental curriculum, hands-on environmental scholarship and learning, innovation, and reciprocal community partnerships.

 The Center in under auspices of the Office of the Provost and is closely affiliated with the Environmental Science and Sustainability program.
 The Center’s mission is focused on providing support to these interdisciplinary academic programs, seeking and developing student experiential learning opportunities that are linked to the curriculum, catalyzing and helping manage community partnerships, providing four-season programming for the campus and the broader community, and supporting interdisciplinary dialogue on sustainability and environmental issues.

 The Center is synced with the academic facets of our environmental curriculum, namely:

 - Environmental Science